Tips April 3, 2026 5 min read

 For off-road equipment — construction machinery, skidders, hydraulic excavators operating in boreal forests — AMSOIL NLGI 1 Synthetic Polymeric Off-Road Grease combines low-temperature fluidity with resistance to extreme loads and contaminants (mud, water, sand).

-4. Centralized Lubrication Systems in Winter
+4. Chassis and Articulation Point Lubrication in Winter

 5. Return on Investment: Less Wear, Less Downtime